‘What I lived through is real:’ Former Capitol Police sergeant reflects on Jan. 6 attack

 “I lived it.
 I survived it,” said Gonell.

 Sgt.
-Gonell sat down with our Washington News Bureau to reflect on the attack ahead of the three-year mark since that day.
+Gonell sat down with our Washington News Bureau to reflect on the attack ahead of the 3-year mark since that day.

 “Did you fear for your life that day on January 6th?” asked Washington Correspondent Samantha Manning.